jampham1/neuro_learn/README.md

 # NeuroLearn — Mouse Learning Trajectory Predictor

-A machine learning pipeline for predicting when a mouse will reach criterion and trigger a modality switch during visual/auditory discrimination training.
+A machine learning pipeline for predicting when a mouse will reach criterion and trigger a modality switch during visual/auditory discrimination training, utilizing gradient boosting trained on complete learning cycles from previous mice samples.
-Built for the V1/ACC lab's SpatialSparrow task.

 ---